The Reformed Reader

 sunnyside wa

-4 Responses to “The Parables of Jesus”
+4 Replies to “The Parables of Jesus”

 1. Excellent . . .
 I was just thinking about the parables the other day and remembering that I don’t own anything about how to interpret them. :( Didn’t Dr. Baugh recommend Blomberg’s book as well?
 One of these days I’ll try to get my NT library up-to-snuff . . .